 Selection of students will be done by a committee which is composed of representatives from PRCC and Clinical Education Centers.
-Selection for these positions is competitive and based upon grades, ACT scores, and personal presentation.
-Students selected must provide a satisfactory physical exam form to include immunization records must be completed prior to beginning class.
+Selection for these positions is competitive and based upon grades, ACT scores, and personal presentation

-Respiratory Care Technology
+Respiratory Care

-In addition to all of Pearl River Community College's general admission requirements for a technical student, the Respiratory Care Technology program has specific program admission requirements as listed below.
-The Respiratory Care Technology Program is housed in the Allied Health Building on the Forrest County Center.
+In addition to all of Pearl River Community College's general admission requirements for a technical student, the Respiratory Care program has specific program admission requirements as listed below.
+The Respiratory Care Program is housed in the Allied Health Building on the Forrest County Campus.